On February 23, 2020 a proud Marine said his last “OohRah”. Dwight P. “Bud” Riggs, 94, passed away at Meadowbrook Place.

 There will be a Celebration of Life at the Baker Elks Lodge #338 on Friday, February 28, 2020 at 1:30 p.m. with military honors.

 Memorial contributions in memory of Dwight can be made to the Oregon State Elks Association, in the memo please put Elks National Veterans Service Commission, or to the Baker City United Methodist Church through Coles Tribute Center at 1950 Place Street, Baker City, OR 97814.

-To plant a tree in memory of Dwight P. Riggs Jr., please visit our tribute store.
+To send flowers to the family or plant a tree in memory of Dwight P. Riggs Jr., please visit our floral store.